Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Results

 Dynamic weighted networks are further used to monitor the career evolution of coaches, as done for example in Figure~\ref{fig:5_bball}, where we display the career trajectories of Phil Jackson and Steve Kerr.

 Phil Jackson started his career at the Chicago Bulls, where he won 6 NBA titles.
 Later, he won 5 more NBA titles with the Los Angeles Lakers in two separate periods.
 Throughout his career, he is consistently ranked in the top 5 (very often at the very top), according to his dynamic score.
-The only period when he drops out of the top 5 ranking, except for the periods he was not coaching, is around 1994/95, the second season of the Michael Jordan's first retirement from basketball.
+The only period when he drops out of the top 5 ranking, except for the periods when he was not coaching, is around 1994/95, the second season of the first retirement of Michael Jordan from basketball.

 The career trajectory of Steve Kerr, although short, is very successful.
 In his 6 seasons with Golden State Warriors, he reached 5 NBA Finals and won 3 NBA titles.
 According to dynamic CoachScore, he enters in the top 5 ranking at the start of his second season and does not drop out of the top 5 ranking until his last season.